junxit/us-congress-bills-117/metadata.md

 - 2022-12-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 259 - 167 (Roll no. 492).
 - 2022-12-01 — Rule provides for consideration of H.R.
 3372, H.R.
 6878, H.R.
 8876 and H.J.
 Res.
 100. The resolution provides for adoption of H. Res.
 1495 and H. Con.
 Res.
 118.
 - 2022-12-01 — The previous question was ordered on the amendment (A002) and the bill pursuant to the rule.
+- 2022-12-05 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.